 These Vegan Buckeye Brownies are my favorite peanut butter brownies – not only because they are vegan.
-It’s the combination of chocolate brownies with peanut butter that makes my Vegan Buckeye Brownies irresistible.
-Let it become your favorite brownies recipe, too.
+It’s the combination of chocolate brownies with peanut butter that makes my them irresistible.
+Let this become your favorite plant based brownies recipe, too.

 - 4 Tbs coconut blossom sugar